Cascades Garden, a garden for Meditation and Wellbeing in Matlock, Derbyshire

 The aim of a Japanese garden is typically to create a representation of nature in which human involvement is concealed and the garden at Daisen In was a superb example.

 Cascades Gardens already has a beautiful natural setting of cliffs, stream, waterfalls and woodland.
 We don’t have to invent nature but try to manage and enhance it.
 The garden is designed to blend into the natural landscape.

 Garden Opening Times

-Garden open everyday from 1st March to 30th September, 10am until 5:00pm –
+Garden open to the public everyday from 1st March to 30th September, 10am until 5:00pm

 Group visits welcome.
 Talks and given.